| 4 min read

 Unlock ISO 26262 Certification Success with Agnisys for ASICs

-Within the automotive sector, the safety of electrical and electronic systems (E/E) is mission critical.
+Within the automotive sector, the safety of electrical and electronic systems (E/E) is mission-critical.
 As many of you likely already know, ISO 26262 is the international standard for functional safety.
-For our customers designing ASICs for the automotive industry, ISO 26262 serves as the guarantee that, for the lifecycle of the vehicle, adequate safety has been achieved and preserved, I’m sure you’ve seen and heard a great deal about this particular standard because of the advent of self-driving cars which, as could be expected, placed a huge spotlight on safety.
+For customers designing ASICs in the automotive industry, ISO 26262 serves as a guarantee.
+It ensures that adequate safety is achieved and preserved throughout the vehicle’s lifecycle.
+You’ve likely encountered much discussion about this standard due to the rise of self-driving cars.
+As expected, these autonomous vehicles have brought a substantial spotlight onto safety considerations.
 ISO 26262 is the primary industry prescription for developing functionally safe automobiles.
 This standard covers not just cars, but also trucks, buses, and other types of road vehicles.

-Consequently, a number of designers working on ICs for these applications have already thought seriously about functional safety.
+Consequently, several designers working on ICs for these applications have already thought seriously about functional safety.
 The basic idea common to all the safety standards is taking appropriate action in response to a fault in the system to prevent a catastrophic failure.
 That means you must design your chips to detect faults and either correct them or bring the vehicle to a safe condition.

 Road travel is a notoriously difficult environment for electronic systems.
 You have extremes in temperature and humidity, noise and vibration, alpha particles that can flip memory bits, chip aging effects, and more.
 You must handle these properly with safety mechanisms that detect or correct faults due to these challenging conditions.
 This is an area where you can benefit from the years of experience gleaned in safety-critical design for all the applications listed above.